 To outline the process, all we are going to do is clean the RAM module’s contacts and the RAM slots.
 I have found that this method has reduced the amount of RAM replacement by over half.

 It has taught me that RAM doesn’t go faulty nearly as often as most would think.

 I do not recommend using any solvents or sprays when cleaning RAM.
 It’s always best to keep those things away from such delicate surfaces.

 Remove the case if your computer is dusty inside before removing any RAM modules.
 It will make the job of cleaning them far easier.

 1. Prepare a good enough workspace to remove the RAM

 Unplug your computer from power and everything else so you can move it to an uncluttered work area.

 Before touching any internal components, touch the case first to help reduce any built-up electrostatic charge you may have accumulated.

 2. Use an eraser

 Lay the RAM module down on a flat clean surface.
 Use the pencil eraser in short strokes all along all of the contacts back and forth until the eraser end is clean.

 You will notice the first few strokes will most likely result in the eraser end becoming a bit dirty.
 Yes, that was on your copper contacts.
 No wonder you had problems!

 Turn the RAM module over and repeat the process on the other side.

 3. Clean off the eraser filings

 After you have given the contacts a good clean with the eraser, take a cloth and keep wiping the contacts until it feels smooth or once you are convinced that there are no traces of eraser filings left.

-This is a step that is extremely important to get right.
+This is a step that is very important to get right.
 You must make sure that all the eraser filings or any eraser deposits have been cleaned off properly.